Permify/permify/docs/docs/installation/brew.md

 # Brew With Configurations

-This section shows how to intall and run Permify Service with using brew.
+This section shows how to install and run Permify Service using brew.

 ### Install Permify

-Open terminal and run following line,
+Open terminal and run the following line,

 ```shell
 brew install permify/tap/permify